Dispersion-tuning of nonlinear optical pulse dynamics in gas-filled hollow capillary fibers: Introduction

-Many (but not all) of the dynamics we study in this paper have been previously observed at much lower energy in small-core micro-structured (photonic-crystal and anti-resonant) hollow-core fibres~\cite{Russell2014}.
-The key benefit of such fibres is that they guide well even with very small core sizes and so are required when working at low pump energies (the $\SI{}{\micro\joule}$ level).
-In contrast, large-core gas-filled hollow capillary fibres as studied here enable the use of much higher energy and are completely free of guidance resonances.
-In fact, when the core size is suitably large, and the fibres are perfectly stretched~\cite{Nagy2008}, HCFs are ideal waveguides, with smooth and exceedingly broad guidance from the X-ray to mid-infrared spectra region.
-The resonances present in micro-structured hollow-core fibres can complicate (and either enhance beneficially or impede) the observed nonlinear dynamics \cite{Sollapur2017, Tani2018}.
+Many (but not all) of the dynamics we study in this paper have been previously observed at much lower energy in small-core micro-structured (photonic-crystal and anti-resonant) hollow-core fibers~\cite{Russell2014}.
+The key benefit of such fibers is that they guide well even with very small core sizes and so are required when working at low pump energies (the $\SI{}{\micro\joule}$ level).
+In contrast, large-core gas-filled hollow capillary fibers as studied here enable the use of much higher energy and are completely free of guidance resonances.
+In fact, when the core size is suitably large, and the fibers are perfectly stretched~\cite{Nagy2008}, HCFs are ideal waveguides, with smooth and exceedingly broad guidance from the X-ray to mid-infrared spectra region.
+The resonances present in micro-structured hollow-core fibers can complicate (and either enhance beneficially or impede) the observed nonlinear optical pulse dynamics~\cite{Sollapur2017, Tani2018}.
 Even though these resonances are spectrally localised, they can modify the dispersion profile in which the pump pulse is propagating and lead to phase-matched generation of additional spectral components or even impair soliton self-compression by introducing higher-order dispersion and breaking up the self-compressing pulse.

-Our dispersion tuning relies on the characteristic GVD profile of gas-filled HCFs as a function of wavelength $\lambda$ and gas pressure $p$, given by \cite{Travers2019}:
+Our dispersion tuning relies on the characteristic GVD profile of gas-filled HCFs as a function of wavelength $\lambda$ and gas pressure $p$, given by~\cite{Marcatili1964, Travers2019}: